Concepts of Consciousness

 The second is that the information content needed to act is not as small as it may appear at first sight.
 As matter makes no mistakes, every part of it needs to have the “know-how” required to act perfectly according to the laws that guide its movement.
-As the laws of physics are supposed to be interrelated and derivable from each other, this might well mean that in some extremely involved way, it has to be aware of all the laws that human physics tries to find out.
-What is more, as matter’s movements are influenced, to whatever small degree, by everything else that occurs in the universe, each part has to be perfectly aware, in however implicit a manner, of everything else that is going on.
+As the laws of physics are supposed to be interrelated and derivable from each other, this might well mean that in some extremely involved way, it has to be aware of all the laws that human physics tries to discover.
+What is more, as matter’s movements are influenced, to whatever small degree, by everything else that occurs in the universe, each part has to be perfectly aware, in however minute a measure and implicit a manner, of everything else that is going on.
 Together this amounts to a special kind of “subconscient omniscience” which in a fully automatic fashion self-limits itself to the very simple set of dumb but perfect actions that are proper to this little part of reality.
 In the chapters on knowledge [INTERNAL REF] we'll discuss how this is related to Sri Aurobindo's claims that all human knowledge is ultimately based on a deep, intuitive inner knowledge, and that it is possible to cultivate intuition to such an extent that it can take over from all ordinary mental functions and become one’s normal way of knowing reality.
-As we will see there, he argues that the information that comes to us through our sense organs is far too imperfect to lead to the detailed and well-organised knowledge that we humans have about reality, and that once one is sufficiently clear inside to see what actually happens when one perceives something, one can see that the sense-input doesn’t do much more than trigger or evoke an already existing inner knowledge.
+As we will see there, he argues that the information that comes to us through our sense organs is far too imperfect to lead to the detailed and well-organised knowledge that we humans have about reality, and that once one is sufficiently clear inside to see what actually happens when one perceives something, one can see that sense-input and logical thinking don’t do much more than trigger, evoke and give form to an already existing inner knowledge.
 [REFs & INTERNAL LINKS]

 Consciousness as power